mihirp161/MandelbrotsFractal_r/README.md

 Project Discription
 --------------------
-Just wanted to make a quick fractal image for a 404 result with mid-iterations without doing funky trignometry.
+Just wanted to make a quick fractal image with mid-iterations without doing any funky trignometry or using any advance R package.

 Langauge
 ---------